troyvvgroup/qd_ml/README.md

 Repository Structure
 --------------------
-models/

-    Contains (.pkl) trained scikit-learn model files.
+models/:     Contains (.pkl) trained scikit-learn model files.

-run_model.py

-	A simple python script to load a chosen model, select the appropriate set of features, and run the model to make and save predictions.
+run_model.py:     A simple python script to load a chosen model, select the appropriate set of features, and run the model to make and save predictions.

-README.txt

-    This file.
+README.txt:     This file.

 Example Usage